jonnnnyw/craft-awss3assets/README.md

 If you wish to serve your assets from an AWS CloudFront distribution, then you will need to create an asset source that points to CloudFront.

 Navigate to `Settings > Assets` in your Craft control panel.
 Click `New asset source`.
-Configure your asset source as your normally would with the exception of the URL field.
+Configure your asset source as you normally would with the exception of the URL field.
 Here you will need to add the URL of your CloudFront distribution.
 More information can be found on setting up a CloudFront distribution, in the [documentation](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html).